CCR · Prime District 7

 How's the rental market in D7? +

 Deep, driven by F&B, hospitality, creative agency workers, and Raffles Hospital staff.
 1BR/2BR rent well.
-Studios can be softer — too much supply from older conversions.
+Studios can be softer, too much supply from older conversions.

 Thinking about D7?

-Let's run the 4-Pillar Audit on your specific numbers — not the district's averages.
+Let's run the Property Portfolio Analysis on your specific numbers, not the district's averages.